edu-python-course/workout-template/README.md

 ![](.lesson/assets/replit/repl-configure-3.png)

 In the **Tools** section press `Shell` button to access the shell.
 Add remote repository as common.
-Note, it maybe tricky to use SSH access.
+Note, it may be tricky to use SSH access.
 Any way, HTTP will be quite enough until you aren't going to use Replit for the assignment preparation works.
 After that `fetch` all the changes and switch to `master` branch.